-When the Qur’an was first revealed to Prophet Muhammad P.B.U.H., its teachings and provisions were mainly concerned with purifying people’s hearts, and removing the dust from above their God-given pure instincts.
-The most important thing that anyone can learn from studying the lives of prophets; righteous, pious humans; and those who followed their path, is how to be endowed with a pinch of their characters.
+When the Qur’an was first revealed to Prophet Muhammad and he started preaching what it taught, its teachings and provisions were mainly concerned with purifying people’s hearts, and dispersing the foggy clouds from upon their God-given pure instincts.
+The most important thing that anyone can learn from studying the lives of prophets, righteous pious humans; and those who followed their path, is how to be endowed with a pinch of their characters.
 So by all means, the true understanding of religion, is to acquire the instinctive pure spirit with which we should live, and perform our rituals, not merely adopting a certain appearance while performing them, nor is it the knowledge of the Dos and Don’ts in one’s religion.

 Our sheikhs used to say, “Raising righteous Muslims is what matters, not building Mosques.”

 If you read the Qur’an and ponder over its verses, you will find that it does not speak about establishing mosques or Islamic states, it speaks about the instinctive characters and morals of those who should inhabit them.
 Its main concern was raising righteous persons with sound hearts.

 Prophet Muhammad said, “Allah never looks at your faces or appearances, but He observes the hearts inside your chests.”

 The reader here should understand that whenever the Islamic teachings speak of hearts, they are not referring to the organ that pumps the blood through your body, they are referring to the main instrument through which you get to sense the reality of things, and differentiate between wrong and right.
 Allah says in the Qur’an:

 “Have the people not traveled through the land to make their hearts understand and let their ears hear, verily it is not the eyes that go blind but the hearts inside chests.”
 [The Qur’an (22:46)].

 Allah tells us in the Qur’an that Prophet Abraham invoked Him saying: